PRX/prx_access/README.md

 # PrxAccess

 Welcome to PRX Access.
-This gem allows programmatic to the PRX HAL apis.
+This gem allows programmatic api access to the PRX HAL apis.

 ## Installation